RDnoteNOLA/policies/source/sections/03-policy_management_policy.md

 # 3. Policy Management Policy

-Datica implements policies and procedures to maintain compliance and integrity of data.
+RDnote implements policies and procedures to maintain compliance and integrity of data.
 The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all Datica workforce members, business associates, customers, and partners are adherent to all applicable policies.
 Previous versions of policies are retained to assure ease of finding policies at specific historic dates in time.

 ## 3.1 Applicable Standards